Pear Jam with Lemon

 2. Step 2:

-Cut the pears into 4 pieces and remove the core from them.
-If the peel of pears is thin and soft, then it is not necessary to clean it.
+Quarter the pears and remove the cores.
+If the pear skin is thin and soft, you don't have to peel them.
 Cut the pears into small cubes or slices.

 3. Step 3: